 Effective June 1, 2010, we discontinued hedge accounting on all interest rate derivative instruments.
-Therefore, from that date forward, changes in the fair value of the instruments are recognized in earnings during the period of change.
-The effective portions of the discontinued hedges as of May 31, 2010, are included in AOCI in the equity section of the accompanying consolidated balance sheets, and are being transferred to earnings when the hedged transaction settles.
-The Company expects to reclassify \$0.6 million of gains from AOCI to interest expense within the next 12 months.
+Therefore, from that date forward, changes in the fair value of the instruments have been recognized in earnings during the period of change.
+The effective portions of the discontinued hedges as of May 31, 2010, were included in AOCI in the equity section of the accompanying consolidated balance sheets, and were transferred to earnings when the hedged transaction settled.
+As of December 31, 2015 all instruments previously designated as hedges have settled and there is no balance remaining in AOCI.
 See Note 10-Fair Value Measurements for additional information regarding the Company's derivative instruments.